Table of contents

 Psoriasis is a non-contagious chronic disease of the autoimmune system that appears mainly as an inflammatory skin disease (dermatosis).
-It causes red, scaling skin areas on the elbows, knees, scalp, and trunk, often with severe itching.
+It causes red, scaling skin areas on the knees, elbows, trunk, and scalp, often with severe itching.
 Other affected parts of your body include the legs, soles of the feet, scalp, face, and palms.
-Mild to moderate cases occur when patches cover less than 10 percent of the body while moderate to severe psoriasis covers more than 10 percent.
+Mild to moderate cases occur when patches cover less than 10 percent of the body, while moderate to severe psoriasis covers more than 10 percent.

-It is a systemic disease primarily affecting the joints and associated ligaments.
-It can also affect adjacent soft tissues, eyes, vascular system, the heart (possibly contributing to heart disease), metabolic syndromes, and is also linked to depression.
-In addition, it has been associated with diabetes mellitus and strokes.
+It is a systemic disease that primarily affects the joints and associated ligaments and adjacent soft tissues, eyes, vascular system, the heart, metabolic syndrome and is also linked to depression.
+In addition, experts have associated it with diabetes mellitus and strokes.

-Psoriasis is a common, long-term disease with no cure.
+The condition is a common, long-term disease with no cure.
 However, there are treatments to help manage symptoms.
 The condition tends to go through cycles.
-That is, people with psoriasis will notice a flare up for a few weeks or months, then the symptoms will subside for a while or go into remission.
+That is, people with psoriasis will notice a flare-up for a few weeks or months, then the symptoms will subside for a while or go into remission.

 Plaque psoriasis: This is the most common type of psoriasis.
-It causes dry, raised, red skin patches covered with silvery scales.
-The plaques might be itchy or tender.
-They usually appear on elbows, knees, lower back, and scalp.
+It causes dry, raised, red skin patches covered with silvery scales named plaques.
+These plaques might be itchy or tender and usually appear on elbows, knees, lower back, and scalp.

-Nail psoriasis: This type of psoriasis affects fingernails and toenails, causing pitting, abnormal nail growth and discoloration.
+Nail psoriasis: This form affects fingernails and toenails, causing pitting and abnormal growth and discoloration.
 Severe cases may cause enough damage that breaks apart the nail.

-Inverse psoriasis: Mainly triggered by fungal infections, this mainly affects the skin folds of the groin, buttocks, and breasts.
+Inverse psoriasis: Usually fungal infections trigger psoriasis of this type, which mainly affects the skin folds of the groin, buttocks, and breasts.
 Unlike other forms, the patches are red and smooth and worsen with friction and sweating.

-Pustular psoriasis: This rare form of psoriasis causes clearly defined pus-filled lesions that occur in widespread patches (generalized pustular psoriasis) or in smaller areas on the palms of the hands or the soles of the feet.
+Pustular psoriasis: This is a rare form of psoriasis that produces clearly defined pus-filled lesions in widespread patches (generalized pustular psoriasis) or small areas on the palms of the hands or feet soles.

 Erythrodermic psoriasis: This is the least common psoriasis type.
-It covers the entire body with a red, peeling rash that can itch or burn intensely.
+It covers the entire body with a red, peeling rash that can intensely itch or burn.

 Is Psoriasis Genetic?

-Scientists do not know the exact cause of psoriasis and you can develop the condition even if you have no family history.
-It is largely believed that a combination of triggering psoriasis through the immune response and genetics play a role in increasing your risk.
+Scientists do not know the exact cause of psoriasis, and an individual can develop the condition even if they have no family history.
+Experts largely believe it is a combination of environmental triggers affecting the immune response and genetic factors play a role in increasing your risk of psoriasis.

-The link between specific genetic mutations and occurrence of the condition is not well understood.
-Early research suggested that a single gene, HLA-Cw6, was a risk factor to the disease but later studies found that this gene alone was insufficient.
-It is now largely believed that the condition is caused by a complex mechanism of multiple genes and immune triggers.
-Currently, about 25 different genes are associated with the condition.
+Scientists do not fully understand the link between specific genetic mutations and the occurrence of psoriasis.
+Early research suggested that a single gene, human leukocyte antigen (HLA-Cw6), contributed to the disease, but later studies found that this gene alone was insufficient.
+Experts now largely believe that a complex mechanism of multiple genes and immune triggers causes the condition.
+Currently, about 25 different genes are associated with it.

-According to the National Psoriasis Foundation, more than 8 million people in the United States and 125 million people worldwide had psoriasis and psoriatic arthritis in 2020.
+According to the National Psoriasis Foundation, psoriatic arthritis and psoriasis affected more than 8 million people in the United States and 125 million people worldwide in 2020.
 About 30 percent of those with psoriasis also develop psoriatic arthritis.

-Psoriasis diagnosis is higher in caucasians (3.6 percent) compared with African Americans (1.9 percent).
-However, this is likely an underdiagnosis as a result of the condition being more easily recognizable on lighter skin.
+Psoriasis diagnosis is higher in Caucasians (3.6 percent) compared with African Americans (1.9 percent).
+However, this is likely an underdiagnosis due to the condition being more easily recognizable on lighter skin.

-The condition can develop at any age, but onsets are most likely to occur between the ages of 20-30 and between 50-60.
+The condition can develop at any age, but onsets are most likely to occur between 20-30 and between 50-60.
 Likewise, psoriatic arthritis may also occur at any age but is most prevalent between the ages of 30-50.

-Psoriasis signs and symptoms vary from person to person.
-It can be as mild as a few spots or as severe as covering a majority of the skin.
-The hallmark symptoms can usually be seen through physical inspection of the psoriasis including:
+Signs and symptoms of psoriasis vary from person to person.
+It can be as mild as a few spots or as severe as covering most of the skin.
+You can usually see the hallmark symptoms through physical inspection of psoriasis, including: